goatshriek/stumpless/docs/roadmap.md

    as to a local file as well as a network server.
 Target chains will allow this stream to be defined as a logging target, and a logging call only made to this instead of manually logging to each target.
- * [ADD] **Filters**
-   While message severity codes can be used to filter which log messages make it through a target at runtime, this is limited and inflexible.
-Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
  * [ADD] **Abstract socket support**
    When creating a Unix socket target, an abstract socket name would allow the socket to be hidden from the local filesystem.
 This has currently been left